rupeshtiwari/coding-examples-dynamicprogramming/index.md

 # Dynamic Programming Learning

 Dynamic programming (DP) is about finding some work that is repeating multiple time un-necessary.
-So you save the result of that sub-problem and re-use multiple times to avoid extra computation.
+So you save the result of that sub-problem and reuse multiple times to avoid extra computation.

 ## Types of Dynamic Programming